AntoniLenart/ToDoList-in-Java/README.md

 ## Introduction

 This is a simple Java/Swing project that demonstrates creating a to-do list application.
 The project is designed for learning purposes, providing an opportunity to practice Java programming and basic Git/GitHub integration.
-I collaborate with ChatGPT helping me learn and troubleshoot.

 ## Features